 The Harris Institute, Preston

-In 2015, we instigated a £5 million bid to restore a Grade-II*-listed Victorian-era landmark.
-With over a quarter-acre of floor space, we envisaged a space buzzing with education in the arts and technical crafts, community events and arts gatherings.
-Exhibitions, music, film and performance would be a nightly focus.
-Sadly. the building’s poor condition halted our work.
-Now, a broader community coalition is driving the project ahead, and we look forward to contributing our expertise.
+Starting in 2015, we instigated a £5 million bid to restore a Grade-II*-listed Victorian-era landmark for the community.
+We envisaged its quarter-acre of floor space buzzing with education in creative and technical crafts, exhibitions, music, film and performance.
+Sadly, the building’s poor condition halted our work.
+Now, a broader coalition is driving the project ahead, and we look forward to contributing our expertise.

 The Open Store